KHP-Informatics/HipDynamicsR/README.md

 1. The database login-in- and end-point details need to be specified.
 2. The `plate_result.txt` files directory path should be assigned to `path_PR`.
-3. Optional settings allows specifying different citing-methods and data exports.
+3. Optional settings allows specifying different analysis-methods and data exports.

 #### Go-time